zelanko/sql-docs.es-es/docs/sql-server/failover-clusters/windows/wsfc-quorum-modes-and-voting-configuration-sql-server.md

 ---
-title: Configuración de los votos y modos de cuórum WSFC (SQL Server) | Microsoft Docs ms.custom: '' ms.date: 10/03/2016 ms.prod: sql ms.reviewer: ''
+title: Configuración de los votos y modos de cuórum WSFC
+descriptoin: 'A description of the quroum modes and voting configuration used by the Windows Server Failover Cluster with a SQL Server failover cluster instance, or an Always On availability group. ' ms.custom: seo-lt-2019 ms.date: 10/03/2016 ms.prod: sql ms.reviewer: ''